Child Development Centers

 - Vacation must be taken in a minimum of one week increments (Monday-Friday).

-- Families must provide advance notice to take Leave/Vacation.
+- Families must provide two week advance notice to take Leave/Vacation.

 - AFC DEPLOYMENT SUPPORT SERVICES- All AFC benefits remain in effect for Mission Level 1, Mission Level 2 and Mission Level 3 eligible households.